tiwariaayu/crawlchat/docs/docs/api/answer.md

 --header 'Content-Type: application/json' \
 --data-raw '{
-    "query": "How to setup the Discord bot?", "prompt": "Keep it as short as possible"
+    "query": "How to setup the Discord bot?", "prompt": "Keep it as short as possible", "clientUserId": "user-123"
 }'
 ```